 Like the Babylonians, the Jews followed the lunar calendar and were influenced by similar traditional beliefs.
-But if the Maccabees were waiting for some heavenly sign, clearly they had one on the night of 3rd October.
+But if the Maccabees were waiting for some heavenly sign, clearly they had one on the night of 3 October.
 The combined effect of the eclipse and the comet was very striking.
 Why do the sources not mention it directly?
-The answer is that all the sources - Daniel, the books of the Maccabees, and Josephus are very selective about what they recorded.
-In particular, they would not have mentioned the eclipse if it was interpreted as a bad omen at the time of the Maccabees' triumph.
-As for the comet, this may be alluded to in a phrase in II Maccabees.
-To understand this, requires an explanation of the traditions associated with the dedication of a new altar.
+The answer is that all the sources-Daniel, the books of the Maccabees, and Josephus-are very selective about what they recorded.
+As we shall see, there may be an indirect reference in Josephus to the eclipse: but the Jewish authors would not have mentioned the eclipse directly if it was interpreted as a bad omen at the time of the Maccabees'

+15. Goldstein, 1 Maccabees, p.
+146.

+triumph.
+As for the comet, this may be alluded to in a phrase in 2 Maccabees.
+To understand this requires an explanation of the traditions associated with the dedication of a new altar.

-Bezalel Bar-Kochva15 questions Goldstein's theory that intercalations could have been missed during the Maccabean war, and therefore places the date of the rededication in December 164.
+Bezalel Bar-Kochva questions Goldstein's theory that intercalations could have been missed during the Maccabaean war, and therefore places the date of the rededication in December 164.
 But the evidence of the comet and eclipse gives new support for Goldstein's theory.
 He insists that the Maccabees were waiting for some kind of heavenly sign.
 They undoubtedly hoped that fire from heaven would kindle the fire on the new altar.
-Leviticus 9: 24 describes the "fire from before the Eternal" which kindled the first offering on Aaron's altar.
-11 Chronicles 7:1 states that "fire descended from heaven" to consume the first offering in Solomon's Temple: and II Maccabees 1:22 imagines Nehemiah's procedure as follows: the sun kindled a liquid which had been sprinkled over the wood and the first offerings.
-To kindle an ordinary fire there would be to repeat the sin of Nadav and Avihu (Leviticus 10:1 ff).
+Lev.
+9.24 describes the 'fire from before the Eternal' which kindled the first offering on Aaron's altar.
+2 Chron.
+7.1 states that 'fire descended from heaven' to consume the first offering in Solomon's Temple: and 2 Macc.
+1.22 imagines Nehemiah's procedure as follows: the sun kindled a liquid which had been sprinkled over the wood and the first offerings.
+To kindle an ordinary fire there would be to repeat the sin of Nadav and Avihu (Lev.
+10.1-2).

 However, none of the sources state that a similar miracle happened for the Maccabees.
-Goldstein suggests that it was because no heavenly fire had appeared, that some of the sources do not refer to a "dedication" (Hebrew: Chanukkah) at all, but rather to a "purification" of the Temple.
-The author of the anonymous letter preserved in II Maccabees 1 - 2 calls the festival "Days of Tabernacles and Days of the Fire."
-Nowhere else do we hear of a Jewish "Days of Fire."
+Goldstein suggests that it was because no heavenly fire had appeared, that some of the sources do not refer to a 'dedication' (Hebrew: Chanukkah) at all, but rather to a 'purification' of the Temple.
+The author of the anonymous letter preserved in 2 Maccabees 1-2 calls the festival 'Days of Tabernacles and Days of the Fire'.
+Nowhere else do we hear of a Jewish 'Days of Fire'.
 It therefore seems possible that the reference is to the appearance of Halley's comet.
 Aaron's and Solomon's altars had been dedicated in the proper fashion, by ignition from heaven.
 Nehemiah's altar was kindled by the action of the sun on petrol, a wonder to all around but not really a miracle.
 In their day, the Maccabees had to be content with a remarkable sign in the heavens.
-Later, the rabbis interpreted Leviticus 1:7 to mean that an ordinary flame could kindle the fire on the altar (Talmud Yoma 21 b)
+Later, the rabbis interpreted Lev.
+1.7 to mean that an ordinary flame could kindle the fire on the altar (Talmud Yoma 21b).

-It is tempting to speculate that the later designation of Chanukkah as a "festival of lights" is connected with the title "days of fire."
-The kindling of lights in honour of the festival is first attested in Megillat Taanit, 25 Kislev, where it is linked to the previously unknown "miracle of the oil."
+It is tempting to speculate that the later designation of Chanukkah as a 'festival of lights' is connected with the title 'days of fire'.
+The kindling of lights in honour of the festival is first attested in Megillat Taanit, 25 Kislev, where it is linked to the previously unknown 'miracle of the oil'.
 Clearly, by this time, the appearance of Halley's comet and the lunar eclipse of 164 BCE had long been forgotten.
 Many sources may have contributed to the development of the new custom.
-The "days of fire" may have been one: pagan solstice festivals may have been another.
+The 'days of fire' may have been one; pagan solstice festivals may have been another.